 The draw back to savings is that the interest you earn is small and usually below inflation rate.
 In other words, while you may not be losing money on the face value, you are actually getting a negative return and may be lowering your purchasing power overtime.

-Investing on the other hand, enables you to put money aside over a specific period of time and get in return an amount that is higher in value and able to beat the rate of inflation.
+On the other hand, investing enables you to put money aside over a specific period of time and get in return an amount that is higher in value and able to beat the rate of inflation.
 Investing allows you to accumulate wealth overtime.